6 min read

 Weather the storm, whether you’re at home or on the go.

-Prepare yourself for tornado season to stay safe before, during, and after a storm.
+Prepare now to stay safe before, during, and after a tornado.

 Before the Tornado

-A tornado watch tells you the current weather conditions could lead to a tornado in the area.
-During this time, you should move your disaster kit into your shelter room if you’re not already storing it there.
+A tornado watch means the current conditions could lead to a tornado in your area.
+Move your disaster kit into your shelter room or basement if you don’t store it there.

 - Can opener